schneems/rust_macro_tutorial/docs/040_container_start.md

 ## Create a ParseContainer to Derive with

-A container in our context is a struct.
+A container, in our context, is a struct.
 For example:

 ```rust
 struct Metadata {